So, kids and couch met snack time, and you need to remove chocolate stains? No problem.

 Keep dabbing water on until no more solution or chocolate appears on your paper towels or rag.

-Do a final rinse mix with one-half cup of white vinegar and one-half cup of warm water to remove the cleaning solution.
+Do a final rinse with a mix of one-half cup white vinegar and one-half cup warm water to remove the cleaning solution.

-Apply to the upholstery or furniture stain; then immediately blot dry.
+Dab onto the upholstery or furniture stains; immediately blot dry.

-Read how to remove chocolate stains from clothes here.
+Read how to remove chocolate smudges from clothes here.